brave/browser-laptop/README.md

 - [Windows build instructions](https://github.com/brave/electron/blob/master/docs/development/build-instructions-windows.md)
 - [Linux build instructions](https://github.com/brave/electron/blob/master/docs/development/build-instructions-linux.md)

-## Packaging
+## Packaging for bundles, installers, and updates

 ### OSX:

 From within brave-browser you can create a .app file for distribution:

-    npm run build-darwin
+    npm run build-package

-After the .app file is built you can create a dmg with:
+After the .app file is built you can create a dmg and update zip with:

-    npm run installer-darwin
+    IDENTIFIER=XYZ npm run build-installer

+Where XYZ is your signing identifier.

 ### Windows 7,8,10 x64:

-Prerequisite: You must have NSIS installed.

 To create a folder with the app .exe and all dependencies:

-    npm run build-win64
+    npm run build-package

-After the above folder is created, you can create an NSIS based installer with:
+After the above folder is created, you can create a setup (exe, msi, RELEASES file and update nupkg) with:

+    CERT_PASSWORD=‘XYZ’ npm run build-installer

+  Where XYZ is your authenticode signing password.

+### Linux:

+To create a package:

-    npm run installer-win64
+    npm run build-package

-## Developer Tools

-Development builds will automatically open developer tools within the browser.